 High School students are invited to explore questions raised by the Holocaust.

-To learn more about the contest please contact Lauren Beja, Director of Development and Foundation.
+To learn more about the contest please contact Lauren Beja, Foundation Manager.

 The topic to write on is: Understanding the Holocaust: Why is it Relevant Today?

 Deadline to submit final essay is February 1, 2018

 Student essays will be judged on content rather than style and should demonstrate:

 - Historical knowledge and thoughtful learning about the Holocaust

 - Ability to identify lessons learned from the Holocaust